JimboLiao/JimboLiao/README.md

 - 👋 Hi, I’m @jimb0xcf.
 You can call me Jimbo.
 - 👀 I’m interested in reading and painting.
-- 🌱 I’m currently learning Solidity and Python.
+- 🌱 I’m currently learning Solidity.
 - I'm living in Hsinchu, Taiwan.
 Nice to meet you!